United Empire

-United Empire (ユナイテッド・エンパイア, Yunaiteddo Enpaia), originally The Empire (ジ・エンパイア, Ji Enpaia), is a professional wrestling faction predominately performing in New Japan Pro-Wrestling (NJPW), but also have members in All Elite Wrestling (AEW) and Consejo Mundial de Lucha Libre (CMLL).
-The stable is led by Callum Newman.
+United Empire (ユナイテッド・エンパイア, Yunaiteddo Enpaia), originally and occasionally still called The Empire (ジ・エンパイア, Ji Enpaia), is a professional wrestling stable.
+The stable is represented by two branches in New Japan Pro-Wrestling (NJPW) and All Elite Wrestling (AEW).
+The NJPW branch and overall stable is led by Callum Newman, while the AEW branch is led by Will Ospreay.

+The stable holds championships across four professional wrestling promotions (AEW, Consejo Mundial de Lucha Libre, Major League Wrestling, and NJPW).
+Andrade El Idolo is the current AEW National Champion, Will Ospreay is the current AEW World Champion, Alex Windsor and Jamie Hayter are the current AEW Women's World Tag Team Champions, Templario is the current CMLL World Middleweight Champion and the current MLW World Middleweight Champion, Great-O-Khan and Henare are the current IWGP Tag Team Champions, and with Ospreay are the current NEVER Openweight 6-Man Tag Team Champions.

 The group was formed in October 2020 by Will Ospreay and Great-O-Khan, when Ospreay turned on his Chaos stablemate Kazuchika Okada during the G1 Climax.
-Fellow NJPW wrestlers Jeff Cobb and Aaron Henare would join, as well as freelancers T. J. Perkins and Francesco Akira, and the team of Kyle Fletcher & Mark Davis known as Aussie Open, and "Lord" Gideon Grey from RevPro.
+Fellow NJPW wrestlers Jeff Cobb and Aaron Henare would join, as well as freelancers TJP and Francesco Akira, and the team of Kyle Fletcher & Mark Davis known as Aussie Open, and "Lord" Gideon Grey from RevPro.

 Concept

 Founding member Great-O-Khan shown carrying a flag depicting the stable's official coat of arms.

-The formation's concept is based on the multitude of its members whereabout countries and cultures.
-So far, the stable has had members from eight different countries.
-Kyle Fletcher and Mark Davis from Australia, T. J. Perkins representing the Philippines (Note: Although born and raised as an American, Perkins is of Filipino descent through his mother.), Jeff Cobb and Jakob Austin Young from the United States, Will Ospreay, Gideon Grey, Callum Newman, Dan Moloney and Bea Priestley from England, Aaron Henare from New Zealand, Great-O-Khan from Japan, Templario from Mexico, and finally Francesco Akira from Italy.
+The formation's concept is based on the multitude of its members from different countries and cultures.
+So far, the stable has had members from nine different countries.
+Kyle Fletcher and Mark Davis from Australia, Mike Bailey from Canada, Alex Windsor, Bea Priestley, Callum Newman, Dan Moloney, Jamie Hayter, and Will Ospreay from England, Francesco Akira from Italy, Great-O-Khan from Japan, Jake Lee representing Korea (Note: Lee is a Zainichi-Korean.), Andrade El Idolo and Templario from Mexico, Aaron Henare, from New Zealand, TJP representing the Philippines (Note: Although born and raised as an American, Perkins is of Filipino descent through his mother.), and finally Jakob Austin Young, Jeff Cobb, and Zane Jay from the United States.